Student Code of Conduct and Community Standards

 13. Sexual Misconduct

 Sexual misconduct includes sexual assault, sexual harassment, domestic violence, dating violence, stalking, and sex discrimination.
-All incidents of sexual misconduct will be resolved through the College’s Sexual Misconduct Policy, which can be found online at Title-IX-and-Sexual-Misconduct
+All incidents of sexual misconduct will be resolved through the University’s Sexual Misconduct Policy, which can be found online at Title-IX-and-Sexual-Misconduct

-Where a student is found ‘responsible’ for a violation involving certain types of violence, including sexual violence such as rape or sexual assault, and is then subjected to expulsion from the College, the student’s transcript may receive a notation stating “Expelled after a finding of responsibility for a Code of Conduct violation,” as appropriate.
-Where a student withdraws from the College while such charges are pending, the student’s transcript may receive a notation stating “Withdrew with conduct charges pending.”
+Where a student is found ‘responsible’ for a violation involving certain types of violence, including sexual violence such as rape or sexual assault, and is then subjected to expulsion from the University, the student’s transcript may receive a notation stating “Expelled after a finding of responsibility for a Code of Conduct violation,” as appropriate.
+Where a student withdraws from the University while such charges are pending, the student’s transcript may receive a notation stating “Withdrew with conduct charges pending.”
 Transcript notations regarding expulsion are permanent.

 14. Student Clubs and Organizations